 Here’s what you should be prepared to review and discuss:

 - The deceased’s biographic information, photo, date of birth and date of passing

 - Ideas on the type of events/funeral service you hope to have

 - Estimated funeral costs or a tentative budget

-- Your plans for the funeral, like if you expect to have a burial or a cremation, etc.
+- Your plans for the disposition of the body, such as a burial or a cremation, etc.

-Information on the decedent’s group affiliations – e.g. if the decedent was in the military or a specific fraternal or religious group
+- Information on the deceased person’s group affiliations – e.g. if he or she was in the military or a specific fraternal or religious group

 - The number of people you expect for the service or events

 If your loved one has planned and/or funded their funeral in advance, you will go over the details of their final wishes during the meeting with the funeral director.

 Note: Some items that were pre-funded may need to be updated – for example, if the model of casket that was chosen is no longer available, a casket of equal value may be selected.

 Wake, Viewing, Funeral or Memorial Service